-Note: Tier 3 or 4 targets (near zero emissions), may also be applied and substituted for Tier 2 levels of performance.
-Alternative compliance options will be accepted for Tier 3 or Tier 4 TGS including the CaGBC Zero Carbon Building Standard or Passive House Standards Certification.
+Note: Tier 3 targets (near zero emissions), may also be applied and substituted for Tier 2 levels of performance.
+Alternative compliance options will be accepted for Tier 2 and 3 TGS including the CaGBC Zero Carbon Building Standard or Passive House Standards Certification.
 An energy model and report that meets the requirements of this guideline must be submitted as part of the DDSER.
-As part of the ACSER, alternative documentation may be accepted, as approved by the Environment and Energy Division on a case by case basis.
+As part of the ACSER, alternative documentation may be accepted, as approved by the City Planning Division and the third-party project evaluator on a case-by-case basis.